 We will provide donors with regular updates on grants awarded from these collective funds, to ensure donors can stay up to date with which projects have been supported from the collective fund they have contributed to.

 Our Surrey Community Fund makes grants to community groups in Surrey.
 Donors to this fund can be assured that their gift will be used to support a vital local project which is in need of support.
 Throughout the year, the Trustees of the Community Foundation allocate grants from this fund to impactful local charities, focusing on the current needs in the county.
 Donations of any amount are welcomed, and can be made online, via BACS, or cheques made to the Community Foundation for Surrey.

-If you would like to find out more about giving with the Community Foundation for Surrey, our Director of Philanthropy Joe Crome would be delighted to speak with you.
-You can contact him by calling 01483 478092.
+If you would like to find out more about giving with the Community Foundation for Surrey, our Chief Executive, Laura Thurlow and our Director of Philanthropy, Joe Crome would be delighted to speak with you.
+You can contact them by calling 01483 478092.